 Property, plant and equipment are stated at cost.
 Depreciation, which includes the amortization of assets recorded under capital leases, is computed using the straight-line method over the assets estimated useful lives of three to seven years, or over the term of the applicable capital lease, if shorter.
-Equipment used in outsourcing contracts is depreciated using the straight-line method over the shorter of the useful life or the term of the contract.
+Project management and installation cost and equipment used in outsourcing contracts is depreciated using the straight-line method over the shorter of the useful life or the term of the contract.
 Plant is depreciated over 30 years using the straight-line method.
 We review the carrying value of property, plant and equipment on a regular basis for impairment.
 In 1998, we capitalized interest as a component of the cost of property, plant and equipment constructed for our own use of \$260,000.
 No interest was capitalized in 2000 or 1999.